MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/import-asn-data-entity.md

 - Inbound load packing structure case lines
 - Inbound load packing structure lines

-The *Inbound ASN V3* composite data entity is intended for asynchronous integration scenarios where XML file–based imports are used.
+The _Inbound ASN_ composite data entities are intended for asynchronous integration scenarios where for example XML file–based files imports can be used.
+> [!NOTE]
+> Only the _ASN V4_ data entity supports [inbound shipment orders](supply-chain-management-warehouse-only-mode.md#inbound-shipment-orders), In this version the type of order must be specified as part of the ASN data which can either be **InboundShipmentOrder** for inbound shipment orders, or **Purch** for purchase orders

 ## XML format for importing ASNs